-I began writing in my teens.
-Really bad love poetry was the bulk of my oeuvre in those days.
-My first publication—two of those awful, awful poems—was in the Camp Golden Valley newsletter in 1977.
+I began writing in my teens: really bad love poetry that filled several spiral notebooks.
+My first publication, at the age of 16, was two of those awful, awful poems in the Camp Golden Valley newsletter in 1977.
 Since then, I've written plenty of bad poetry, as well as some pretty good pieces.
-I studied English at the University of Florida and later earned an MFA from Emerson College.
-My work, both poetry and fiction, has been published in a number of literary journals, including The Carolina Quarterly, Cimarron Review, Hawaii Pacific Review and The Masters Review, as well as the anthologies Forgotten Women: A Tribute in Poetry and Shoreline.
+I studied English Education at the University of Florida and later earned an MFA from Emerson College.
+My work, both poetry and fiction, has been published in a number of literary journals, including The Carolina Quarterly, Cimarron Review, Evening Street Review, Saw Palm Journal, and The Masters Review, as well as in the anthologies Dreams for a Broken World, Forgotten Women and Shoreline.
 I've received literature fellowships from the Rhode Island State Council on the Arts and the Colorado Council on the Arts and Humanities.

-I'm currently at work on my first novel.
-Set at the University of Florida during the Vietnam War era, it centers around Celeste and Reid Leahy, a sister and brother active in the anti-war protests that took place on campus in the spring of 1972.
+In 2020, I was lucky enough to have two books published.
+My novel, Burn Down This World, came out in February with Adelaide Books.
+Set at the University of Florida during the Vietnam War era, the narrative centers around Celeste and Reid Leahy, a sister and brother active in the anti-war protests that took place on campus in the spring of 1972.
 The best part: Jim Morrison makes an appearance.